GeorgeCJH/DSToolkitNL2SQL/NL2SQL/GETTING_STARTED.md

 ### Create a .env file from the example
 >cp .env.example .env
 ### Edit the .env file with your Azure resource information
+>remove not used environment settings if not used, e.g., other extra database connnection infomation.

 ### Install dependencies
 >uv sync --extra postgres